julifurjes/CDS_projects/visual/assignment2-image-classification-julifurjes-main/README.md

 ## How to run it

-1. Clone this reepository on your own device
+1. Clone this repository on your own device
 2. Open Terminal at this folder or type ```cd assignment2-image-classification-julifurjes-main```
 3. Run ```bash setup.sh``` in the terminal at this folder to install the requirements and virtual environment
 4. Run ```bash run.sh``` to run the script itself, in the previously created virtual environment